ZachParent/zachparent-site/src/posts/how-the-kids-are-using-llms.md

 I think LLMs will continue to be a growing part of my workflow, and I'm making an effort to get better at working with them in ways that are deliberate and good for me in the long run.

-How are you using these powerful new tools.
+How are you using these powerful new tools?